bennage/test/widgets/readme.md

         ```
         npm run build
         ```
-        Once build is done, enter _/dist_ folder, there you will find _ava-widgets-sdk.js_ file.
+        Once build is done, enter _/dist_ folder, there you will find _ava-widgets.js_ file.

 2.  #### For importing the library from a blob, you can skip this step.